DanielEmeka2003/Nc/Nc programming language/specification.md

 **As for the reason why I designed NPL with such syntax conflicts in the first place**

 I did it to keep with the conventional syntaxes in the programming and mathematical space, mainly because the conventional syntaxes are sane and intuitive to reason about, for example, it is easier to imagine an array syntax and by extension collection expressions like so `[1, 2, 3]` in programming because languages like python, javascript and PHP already sets precedence for this and it is easier to imagine a function call syntax like this `foo()` because all procedural and imperative languages make use of such syntax and it is also easier to imagine the precedence entry syntax like this `(2 + 3) * 4` because years of precedence has already been set in mathematics and subsequently programming.
-Expression grouping is the odd ball here as I could have literally made it start with any other brace or set of unicode characters, but the reason I stuck with `()` is because using a non ASCII  brace, like `〈〉` or `❴❵`, simply isn't as aesthetically pleasant as this `()` and using a set of unicode characters, like this `%()` or `$()` is to verbose for my liking, so ultimately it came down to my design preference.
+Expression grouping is the odd ball here as I could have literally made it start with any other brace or set of unicode characters, but the reason I stuck with `()` is because using a non ASCII  brace, like `〈〉` or `❴❵`, simply isn't as aesthetically pleasant and easy to type as this `()` and using a set of unicode characters, like this `%()` or `$()`, is to verbose for my liking, so ultimately it came down to my design preference.

 ### Block Syntax